 Summary Statement

-This policy sets out the framework against which all school transport applications will be assessed before a decision is made with regard to providing transport for children and their families/carers.
+This policy sets out the framework against which all school transport applications will be assessed before a decision is made regarding providing transport for children and their families/carers.

-The policy covers the provision of transport from home to school, transport to respite care and transport to contact sessions for students of statutory school age, and below statutory school age, resident in Plymouth or deemed to be the responsibility of Plymouth City Council.
+The policy covers the provision of transport from home to school, transport to respite care and transport to contact sessions for students of statutory school age, and below statutory school age, resident in Plymouth or deemed to be the responsibility of Plymouth City Council (known as PCC here after)

 This policy promotes the Government’s initiative to increase walking, cycling and bus patronage, and supports the Plymouth School Travel Plan Strategy.
 Taxi and minibus transport will only be provided where there is no feasible alternative.

-A separate policy exists for Post 16 students.
+A separate policy exists for Post 16 and Post 19 students.

 The legal responsibility for ensuring a child’s attendance at school rests with parents.